-Civil and criminal penalties apply for non-compliance with the continuous disclosure requirements, and this liability extends to a director (or any other person) who is involved in a breach of these obligations (see further, section 14.2 below).
-However, a "due diligence" defence is available if the person took all reasonable steps to ensure that the entity complied with its continuous disclosure obligations and reasonably believed that the entity was complying.
+Civil and criminal penalties apply for non-compliance with the continuous disclosure requirements, and this liability extends to a director (or any other person) who is involved in a breach of these obligations (see further, section 12.2 below).9 However, a "due diligence" defence is available if the person took all reasonable steps to ensure that the entity complied with its continuous disclosure obligations and reasonably believed that the entity was complying.

-As a result of permanent changes made to the continuous disclosure laws in 2021, the bar for civil contraventions of these obligations has been heighted, so that:
+From 14 August 2021, permanent changes were made to the continuous disclosure laws under the Corporations Act, heightening the bar for civil contraventions of these obligations.
+Under the changes: